 Join us for this invaluable opportunity to connect with BC Cancer excellence in An Evening of Inspiration, presented by BMO on November 18 at 7 p.m.

-Attendance to this event is by a suggested tax-receiptable donation of $1,000 – and we thank you in advance for any additional donation amount in support of the 1 in 9 individuals who will receive a prostate cancer diagnosis in their lifetime.
+Attendance to this event is by a suggested tax-receiptable donation of $250 per household – but we welcome all donations in support of the 1 in 9 individuals who will receive a prostate cancer diagnosis in their lifetime.